Community Giving

 Amount: $1.5 million | Date: January 2023

 A project of the Boys & Girls Clubs of Dane County, the McKenzie Regional Workforce Center aims to fill the need for skilled trade laborers while empowering all young people, especially those in need, to reach their full potential.
-Through its Careerforce Build Up training program, the Center will teach students the hard skills they’ll need to pursue family-sustaining careers as plumbers, carpenters, electricians, HVAC technicians and more.
+Through its Careerforce Build Up training program, the Center will teach students the hard skills they’ll need to pursue family-sustaining careers as plumbers, carpenters, electricians, HVAC technicians, and more.
 Students will also learn the soft skills, such as emotional support, they’ll need as they transition to the workplace.

 Ascendium’s $1.5 million donation supports the McKenzie Regional Workforce Center Endowment.
 This sustainable resource will allow the facility to train the workforce of the future for years to come.